Living on Campus

 Residential Community assignments will be emailed to your Binghamton University email account in early August.
 You will receive your dorm assignment and roommate contact information in that email.
 You will receive your room assignment when you check in on move in day.

-Students enrolled in The Binghamton Advantage Program will receive detailed information from Residential Life about an official Move-in Day that will be scheduled in August 2013.
-It will coincide with the start of classes at BCC.
+Students enrolled in The Binghamton Advantage Program will receive detailed information from Residential Life about an official Move-in Day that will be scheduled in August 2014.
+It will coincide with the start of classes at SUNY Broome.

 What to bring -- check out this helpful checklist.